 Error Correcting Codes: there’s no substitute when you need ECC.
 More generally, information theory is invaluable.

 Graduate Level Matrix Analysis: had a decade long gap between learning this and working on something where the knowledge would be applicable.
 Still worthwhile, though, for the same reason Linear Algebra is important.

 Real Analysis: can’t recall any direct applications, although this material is useful for understanding topology and measure theory.

 Computational Learning Theory: useful for making the parts of machine learning people think are scary quite easy, and for providing an intuition for areas of ML that are more alchemy than engineering.

 Part of it is selection bias in the jobs I’ve landed; companies that do math-y work are more likely to talk to me.
-A couple weeks ago, I had a long discussion with a group of our old Hacker School friends, who now do a lot of recruiting at career fairs; a couple of them, whose companies don’t operate at the intersection of research and engineering, mentioned that they politely try to end the discussion when they run into someone like me because they know that I won’t end up taking a job with them anyway2.
+A couple weeks ago, I had a long discussion with a group of our old Hacker School friends, who now do a lot of recruiting at career fairs; a couple of them, whose companies don’t operate at the intersection of research and engineering, mentioned that they politely try to end the discussion when they run into someone like me because they know that I won’t take a job with them2.